What is a plan

 Perform actions for your plan:

-As a best practice, make a habit of regularly reviewing and saving your changes in Jira.
-This way, you can inform stakeholders, keep the work items in Jira up to date, and ensure that your teams are ready to execute on your plan — all in real time.
+As a best practice, make a habit of regularly reviewing and saving your changes in Jira Software.
+This way, you can inform stakeholders, keep issues up to date, and ensure that your teams are ready to execute on your plan — all in real time.